-We are working with The Quantum Communications Hub, helping them engage industry with Quantum Key Distribution (QKD), an early stage technology which uses quantum physics to securely encrypt data.
+We are working with The Quantum Communications Hub to engage industry with Quantum Key Distribution (QKD), an early stage technology which uses quantum physics to securely encrypt data.

 The Hub wanted to showcase its achievements in Phase 1 of the UK Quantum Technologies Programme, and set the scene for Phase 2.
-But it also wanted to go beyond the traditional project report, and create a strategic piece of content which demonstrates the value of QKD to the UK economy, and sets out its vision for the UK to become a world leader.
+It also wanted to go beyond a 'project report', and create a strategic piece of content which demonstrates the value of QKD to the economy, and sets out its vision for the UK to become a world leader.

 A key goal was to communicate the opportunity to businesses that need to be involved in developing and using QKD.

 An initial meeting with Tim Spiller, Director of the Hub, scoped out the structure of the report.
-This was supplemented by interviews with a further seven parties in academia, business, and startups, including the University of Cambridge, the National Physical Laboratory, BT, Toshiba Research Europe, and KETS Quantum.
+This was supplemented by interviews with seven experts in academia, business, and startups, including Cambridge, The National Physical Laboratory, BT, Toshiba Research Europe, and KETS Quantum.

-This information and insight was turned into a narrative, backed by real evidence of progress, which told the story of QKD in the UK, with clear calls to action for business.
+This insight was turned into a narrative, backed by real evidence of progress, which told the story of QKD in the UK, with clear calls to action for business.

-The resulting report demonstrates achievements to government backers; and explains commercial opportunities to industries such as IT, electronics, finance, space, and defence - all of whom will need to start paying attention in the coming years.
+The resulting report demonstrates achievements to government backers; and explains commercial opportunities to industries such as IT, electronics, finance, space, and defence.
 It makes a clear and accessible case for funding and collaborating in QKD.

 Off the back of our research, we also developed one page ‘What’s in it for me’ materials calling on businesses in target sectors to share challenges and help shape the evolution of the technology.

-The report and one pagers were formally launched at the UK National Quantum Technologies Showcase on November 15th 2019.
+The report and one pagers were launched at the UK National Quantum Technologies Showcase in November 2019.